-New Passenger Depot. - The foundation timbers have been framed and put in position for the new passenger depot of the Virginia and Truckee Railimmense platform, on which a derrick up open cut of tunnel [#6] & caused it strongly timbered, with a slanting roof will be erected for the purpose of un-
+New Passenger Depot. - The foundation timbers have been framed and put in position for the new passenger depot of the Virginia and Truckee Railstrongly timbered, with a slanting roof will be erected for the purpose of un-

 A large force of men were engaged yesterday in the erection of a new passenger depot and restaurant, at the corner of Union and E streets.
 The coming saloon, we understand, is to be first class in all its appointments.